In the Cougar Pavilion, the center is on second floor of the Lukas Athletics Annex.

-Men’s soccer tied their first game of the preseason in an exhibition against the University of Tulsa.
+Men’s soccer lost their first game of the preseason in a shootout during an exhibition against the University of Tulsa.
 This was new Head Coach Cale Wassermann’s first game with The Cougars.

 A shortage of fields and a dwindling summer student population at SIUE has sparked a more robust partnership between the Southwest Baseball League and the intramural sports department.